r-devel/bug-bbq/README.md

 #### Access old versions of R

-RStudio have kindly set up an [RStudio server](https://ide.training.rstudio.com) for the Bug BBQ, to make it easy to access old version of R up to 6 years back, as well as the current R-devel version.
+RStudio have kindly set up an instance of [RStudio Workbench](https://ide.training.rstudio.com) for the Bug BBQ, to make it easy to access old version of R up to 6 years back, as well as the current R-devel version.
 Log in using your GitHub account, click to start a new session, then click the session once it is ready.
 Select the desired R version in the drop-down menu in the top right.

-Note that this server does not have git or svn installed, so can not be used to checkout the R sources.

 Thanks to @edavidaja and @colearendt for their work setting this up!